-“As a producer, I was kind of nervous like, is anybody actually gonna get engaged?
-Is anyone going to make it to the altar?” he continued.
-“In the end, we actually had more couples get engaged than we were able to follow. … We only have so much time to tell a story, but there are lots of interesting stories.”
+“As a producer, I was kind of nervous like, is anybody actually gonna get engaged?” he recalled.
+“Is anyone going to make it to the altar.
+In the end, we actually had more couples get engaged than we were able to follow. … We only have so much time to tell a story, but there are lots of interesting stories.”

 “They were like, ‘We were expecting one or two [engagements], not eight!
-We set up to film five!'” he explained.
+We set up to film five!'”
+Rory explained at the time.
 “They just kind of gave us our phones back and said ‘Good luck, thanks for joining us, but we just can’t cover your story.'”